 What Does a Ransomware Attack Look Like?

 Attackers must execute five steps for a ransomware attack to be successful:

-Most ransomware attacks begin by using social engineering to trick users into opening an attachment or viewing a malicious link in their web browser.
+Most ransomware attacks begin by using social engineering to trick users into opening an attachment or following a malicious link in their web browser.
 This allows attackers to install malware onto a system and take control.

-Attackers will either identify and encrypt certain file types or deny access to the entire system.
+Once they have system access, attackers will either identify and encrypt certain file types or deny access to the entire system.

-Keeping your organization safe from falling victim to a ransomware attack requires a fundamental shift from detecting and remediating toward prevention.
-This involves reducing the attack surface, preventing known threats, and identifying and preventing unknown threats.
+Keeping your organization safe from falling victim to a ransomware attack requires a fundamental shift – away from detection and remediation, toward prevention.
+This means reducing the attack surface, preventing known threats, and identifying and preventing unknown threats.